Steinalicious/workshop-gradually-improving-software-design/Readme.md

-# Using Specifications and Strategies
+# Applying the Map-Reduce Principle

-In this lesson, we will refine existing features of the Web application by applying specifications to query the database and strategies to transform and process objects.
+In this lesson, we will continue developing the Web application, this time putting stress on sequences of objects and the ways we can process them.

 ## Preparing the Code